brookinsconsulting/bcezadmindesignoverride/README.md

 Features
 ===========================

-1. Added full copy of current deprecated pagelayout.css into this separate design extension and not modified in any way.
+1. Added full copy of current default admin pagelayout.css into this separate design extension and not modified in any way.
 This provides for the following two features.
 1.1 Style+Image Additions: Add BC eZ Logo to Admin Login Pagelayout 1.2 Add BC eZ Logo to Admin Pagelayout Header

-2. Added full copy of current deprecated file, admin2/templates/page_copyright.tpl customized to contain much less offending branding in the footer of every admin page view.
+2. Added full copy of current file, admin2/templates/page_copyright.tpl customized to contain much less offending branding in the footer of every admin page view.
 2.1 Branding retained: Powered by eZ Publish legacy (bold, orange text color).
 For more information see ezinfo/about. (linked)

+3. Added full copy of current file, settings/dashboard.ini.append customized to remove the community_activity setting entry from loading a related template with excessive branding which eventually broke and no one bothered to fix it since the source of the community activity was discontinued silently.
+3.1 Branding removed: share.ez.no community activity dashboard module/view template which had been abadoned.
+This leaves the administrator users with less distractions and runtime boot errors overall.

 Usage
 ===========================